-First the user must determine which axis must be reduced (see the qualitative field distribution around a ring in Figure 9).
+First the user must determine which axis needs to be reduced (see the qualitative field distribution around a ring in Figure 9).
 For instance, with the arrangement depicted in Figure 8, the X-axis should be reduced.
 Then the parameter ETX or ETY can be set.
-Note that if both ETX and ETY are set to 1, the current bias will be reduced in both directions the same way, i.e. without sideshaft correction (see Table 10).
+Note that if both ETX and ETY are set to 1 the current bias will be reduced in both directions the same way, i.e. without side-shaft correction.